born2net/componentYouTube/README.md

-DigitalSignage: YouTUbe HTML5 Component
+DigitalSignage: YouTube Component
 ===

-open source digital signage HTML SDK
+open source HTML5 digital signage component
 ---

 experimental version - not for production use